Post job

 A feature writer is someone who writes real-time news, telling it with a mix of narrative and proper news writing.
 They can choose from a variety of topics and styles.
 They have a wide vocabulary to give a big impact.
 They also use idiomatic expressions and figures of speech to compel readers into reading and digging for more information based on what they wrote.
 However, despite making these stories and features colorful, that doesn't permit any feature writer to write any false narrative and must make sure that their articles are still factual and educational.

-We looked at the average senior technical trainer annual salary and compared it with the average of a writing consultant.
-Generally speaking, writing consultants receive $63,152 lower pay than senior technical trainers per year.
+We looked at the average senior technical trainer salary and compared it with the wages of a writing consultant.
+Generally speaking, writing consultants are paid $63,152 lower than senior technical trainers per year.

-There are some key differences in responsibilities as well.
-For example, a senior technical trainer responsibilities require skills like "course content," "training courses," "client facing," and "training development."
+There are some key differences in the responsibilities of each position.
+For example, senior technical trainer responsibilities require skills like "course content," "training courses," "client facing," and "training development."
 Meanwhile a typical writing consultant has skills in areas such as "writing process," "proper grammar," "grammatical errors," and "content writing."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that writing consultants earn is a bit different than that of senior technical trainers.
+The education levels that writing consultants earn slightly differ from senior technical trainers.
 In particular, writing consultants are 1.1% more likely to graduate with a Master's Degree than a senior technical trainer.
 Additionally, they're 0.7% more likely to earn a Doctoral Degree.

-Next up, we have the feature writer profession to look over.
-This career brings along a lower average salary when compared to a senior technical trainer annual salary.
-In fact, feature writers salary difference is $60,136 lower than the salary of senior technical trainers per year.
+A career as a feature writer brings a lower average salary when compared to the average annual salary of a senior technical trainer.
+In fact, feature writers salary is $60,136 lower than the salary of senior technical trainers per year.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, senior technical trainer responsibilities are more likely to require skills like "training materials," "course content," "powerpoint," and "training courses."
-Meanwhile, a feature writer might be skilled in areas such as "web content," "feature stories," "lifestyle," and "news articles."
+Meanwhile, a feature writer has duties that require skills in areas such as "web content," "feature stories," "lifestyle," and "news articles."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, feature writers tend to reach similar levels of education than senior technical trainers.
+Average education levels between the two professions vary.
+Feature writers tend to reach similar levels of education than senior technical trainers.
 In fact, they're 3.3% less likely to graduate with a Master's Degree and 0.7% less likely to earn a Doctoral Degree.

 Often working for a non-profit organization, a grant writer specializes in writing application letters for financial grants to foundations, government agencies, and companies.
 Their responsibilities revolve around maintaining records of data and documentation, finding grant opportunities, participating in devising strategies that benefit the company's growth, crafting correspondence, gathering requirements, and submitting and monitoring grant proposals.
 Furthermore, a grant writer must have in-depth knowledge and understanding of the organization they work for, including its history, vision, mission, policies, and regulations.

-Let's now take a look at the staff writer profession.
-On average, these workers make lower salaries than senior technical trainers with a $50,882 difference per year.
+On average, staff writers earn lower salaries than senior technical trainers, with a $50,882 difference per year.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from senior technical trainer resumes include skills like "training materials," "course content," "training courses," and "client facing," whereas a staff writer might be skilled in "feature stories," "news stories," "event coverage," and "news articles. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from senior technical trainer resumes include skills like "training materials," "course content," "training courses," and "client facing," whereas a staff writer is more likely to list skills in "feature stories," "news stories," "event coverage," and "news articles. "

-Staff writers are known to earn lower educational levels when compared to senior technical trainers.
-Additionally, they're 5.9% less likely to graduate with a Master's Degree, and 0.8% less likely to earn a Doctoral Degree.
+Staff writers earn the best pay in the non profits industry, where they command an average salary of $54,426.
+Senior technical trainers earn the highest pay from the retail industry, with an average salary of $93,552.staff writers typically earn lower educational levels compared to senior technical trainers.
+Specifically, they're 5.9% less likely to graduate with a Master's Degree, and 0.8% less likely to earn a Doctoral Degree.